docker/docs/scout/index.md

 - [Advanced image analysis in Docker Hub](./advanced-image-analysis.md)
 - [Artifactory integration](./artifactory.md)

-Enabling either feature requires a paid Docker subscription.
-Once enabled, Docker Scout is activated for your organization automatically.
+Enabling either feature requires a paid Docker subscription, which enables Docker Scout for your organization.

 ### Advanced image analysis

 Advanced image analysis is a feature in Docker Hub which, when enabled, triggers a Docker Scout analysis every time you push an image.
-The analysis updates continuously, meaning that the vulnerability report for an image is always up to date as Docker Scout discovers new CVEs.
+The analysis updates continuously, meaning that the vulnerability report for an image is always up to date as Docker Scout discovers new vulnerabilities.
 No need to re-scan an image.

 For more information, see
 [Advanced image analysis](./advanced-image-analysis.md).